Panhellenic Executive Board

 The academic chair helps the Panhellenic community achieve their scholarly goals.
 She meets regularly with academic chairs from each chapter, brainstorming ways to keep our academic success high!

 The secretary is responsible for the organization of Panhellenic meetings.
 She records the weekly minutes, takes attendance and is in communication with each chapter's Panhellenic delegates.
-As well, she runs the social media for the PHA to inform the Greek community of all events around campus and details related to Greek Life.
+She also coordinates all room reservations through Event and Conference Services (ECS).

 The Director of Public Relations and Marketing handles the social media presence of the Panhellenic Association on Twitter, Instagram, Facebook, Snapchat and any other official media accounts.
 She also maintains the website.
 She creates fliers and communications made on behalf of the Panhellenic Council and executive board.
 She also sits on the Panhellenic Judiciary Board.
 As the Director of Judicial Affairs, she is in charge of holding the chapters accountable according to the Panhellenic guidelines.